On local rings of finite syzygy representation type: Introduction

 \item Suppose that $n\in\{d, d+1\}$.
 Then $\TF_n(R)$ has finite representation type if and only if $\TF_n(\widehat{R})$ has finite representation type. \end{enumerate}

 \end{thm}

-For an Artin algebra $A$, Chen \cite[Main Theorem]{Chen:2008}, proved that if $A$ is Gorenstein, then the category of finitely generated left Gorenstein projective $A$-modules has finite representation type if and only if every left Gorenstein projective $A$-module is a direct sum of finitely generated ones.
-This result serves as a Gorenstein analogue of Auslander's celebrated theorem, which asserts that an Artin algebra $A$ is of finite representation type (i.e., there are only finitely many non-isomorphic indecomposable finitely generated left $A$-modules) if and only if every left $A$-module is a direct sum of finitely generated modules; see \cite{Auslander:1974, Auslander:1982}.
-In addition, Chen \cite[Appendix C]{Chen-arXiv} raised the following questions for an Artin algebra $A$: \begin{itemize} \item Is it true that $\Gproj(A)$ has finite representation type if and only if every left Gorenstein projective $A$-module is a direct sum of finitely generated ones? \item If $\Gproj(A)$ has finite representation type, is $A$ necessarily virtually Gorenstein (c.f. \ref{defofvirtuallyG})?
+For an Artin algebra $A$, Chen \cite{Chen:2008} proved that if $A$ is Gorenstein, then the category of finitely generated left Gorenstein projective $A$-modules has finite representation type if and only if every left Gorenstein projective $A$-module is a direct sum of finitely generated ones.
+This result serves as a Gorenstein analogue of Auslander's celebrated theorem, which asserts that for an Artin algebra $A$, the category of finitely generated left $A$-modules has finite representation type if and only if every left $A$-module is a direct sum of finitely generated modules; see \cite{Auslander:1974, Auslander:1982}.
+In \cite{Beligiannis:adv}, Beligiannis observed that an Artin algebra $A$ satisfies the property that every left Gorenstein projective $A$-module is a direct sum of finitely generated ones if and only if $A$ is virtually Gorenstein and the category of finitely generated left Gorenstein projective $A$-modules has finite representation type.
+In \cite{EH}, Eisenbud and Herzog gave a classification of homogeneous Cohen--Macaulay rings with finite Cohen--Macaulay type, and observed that such rings are stretched.